fragarco/abasm/docs/en/abasm.md

 - As entry points to code blocks: Labels help make the code more readable and maintainable by providing descriptive names to important sections of the program.

-All labels are **global** by default in ABASM, meaning they must be unique regardless of how many files the source code is divided into.
-To define **local** labels, only accesible within the file or module where they are declared (check the MODULE directive), they must start with the character '.'.
+All labels are **global** by default, meaning they must be unique regardless of how many files the source code is divided into.
+To define **local** labels, only accesible within the file where they are declared, they must start with the character '.'.
 This will prevent the label from appearing in the Symbol File too.
+However, neither WinAPE or Retro Virtual Machine emulators support the concept of local labels so the use of this feature could introduce incompativilities with the sintax supported by these emulators.

 ## Instructions